vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 15 (06.03 - 06.09)

+This week, we have finalized the refactoring of the code.
+Furthermore, we have added a `requirements.txt` file, which helps make the code more reproducible by specifying the exact versions of the packages we used.
+Lastly, we have created a logging system (different from simple printing in the terminal).
+This is a key part to ensure our results can be tracked and compared later on.

 ## Week 14 (05.27 - 06.02)

 This week, we found several possible improvements, especially in the different